OpenClinica/OpenClinica/docs/manuals/investigator-manual.md

 You follow the same procedure if you get the message that your input is out of range.
 For example a Subject weighs 155 kilo, and on entering this, the message "Please provide a weight between 45 and 150 kg." appears.

+# Adding a Note

 When you're entering data you may want to consult the Study Coordinator or the Monitor.
 For example the Subject answered to the question "Do you smoke?" not by ticking Yes or NO, but wrote on the CRF "I quit last week."
 You add a Note by clicking on the blue flag-icon and the same screen "Add Discrepancy Note" appears.
 The only difference is that "Resolution status" cannot be changed.

+# Discrepancies: filtering by status, type, Event, Subject

 You can get a list of all Discrepancies by clicking Notes & Discrepancies in the top of your screen.